Dr Julia Craig-McFeely

 - Collaborating Partner: SIMSSA (Single Interface for Music Score Searching and Analysis), McGill University, Montreal (SSHRC funded)

-- with Matthias Range and James Burke, The Sadler Partbooks: collaborative Reconstruction and introductory study, DIAMM Facsimiles, 6 (Oxford, 2020)
+- with Matthias Range, The Sadler Partbooks: collaborative Reconstruction and introductory study, DIAMM Facsimiles, 7 (forthcoming, Oxford, 2021)

-- ‘Strip and Tease: Digitally Undressing Tudor Scribes’, in Proceedings of Symposium ‘Notated Music in the Digital Sphere: Possibilities and Limitations’, National Library of Norway, Oslo 2018 (Oslo, 2020)
+- ‘Strip and Tease: Digitally Undressing Tudor Scribes’, in Proceedings of Symposium ‘Notated Music in the Digital Sphere: Possibilities and Limitations’, National Library of Norway, Oslo 2018 (forthcoming, Oslo, 2021)

 - ‘Elizabethan and Jacobean lute manuscripts: types, characteristics and compilation’, Études Anglaises special issue: Early modern english manuscripts, volume 72/4, 2019.